Code of Conduct

 Such limitation or revocation shall be in writing and shall be effective upon being sent to the patron’s address on file with the Library.
 A patron whose privilege(s) has been limited or revoked may appeal the limitation or revocation of the privilege(s) by filing a written appeal with the Director within ten (10) days from the date of the issuance of the written revocation.

-Patrons have the right to request a Board review of any suspension that exceeds thirty days.
+Patrons have the right to request a Board review of any suspension that exceeds thirty days or more.
 The Board of Trustees decision is final.

 Repeated offenses by a minor will result in notification of the parent/guardian.